Introduction: Control Your Lights With Bluetooth

 Step 5: PCB Etching

 Download and open the PCB design attached to Step 1.
 In the layer settings only select Buttom, Pads, Vias and Dimension.
 Print to photo paper.
 I'm using thin A4 sheets.
 Cut out the printed design and put to the copper clad laminate sheet cut to size, cleaned and polished.
 Then use your iron to transfer the toner to the plate.
 To make sure to transfer all the toner you can scour the paper with something.
 This procedure takes about 5 minutes.
 After that throw the plate with the paper to cold water.
-If we did everything correctly the paper shoud come down intact without any toner on it.
-Throw the PCB into ferrit chloride and wait about 10 minutes to etch corretly.
-Then you can drill the holes on i t
+If you did everything correctly the paper shoud come down intact without any toner on it.
+Throw the PCB into ferrit chloride and wait about 10 minutes to etch properly.
+Then you can drill the holes on it.

 Step 6: Soldering

-Now solder the components to the pcb.
+Now solder the components to the PCB.
 Male pin headers to the place of the buttons, female to the place of the bluetooth module like on the picture.
 And don't forget the ic sockets.

 Then solder cables to the buttons and female pin header as the picture shows.